damienfrancois/slufl2/README.md

 Quick start
 ===========

-First install the prerequisites:
+Prerequisites:

+  - Python 2.7
   - LDAP Python binding (python-ldap) with your operating system's package manager or Pip
-  - Ansible (version 2 or above)
+  - Ansible (version 2 or above; for the 2.4 version, see the dedicated branch)

-Then copy the `slufld.conf.template` file to `/etc/slufld.conf` and update its contents, especially the part that refers to the LDAP server configuration.
+Copy the `slufld.conf.template` file to `/etc/slufld.conf` and update its contents, especially the part that refers to the LDAP server configuration.
 Copy the `etc/slufld.conf.d` directory to `/etc`.

 You can then test slufl by running it interactively on the entries corresponding to the LDAP filter "uid=*".